-“When you’re thinking about searching for your word wizard, consider what kind of content you’re looking for, the experience (and proof) your candidate(s) have with that content, and the results of their work.”
+"When you’re thinking about searching for your word wizard, consider what kind of content you’re looking for, the experience (and proof) your candidate(s) has (have) with that content, and the results of their work."

 Want a fab content writer to take over your wordsmithing and content generation?
 Then you need to know what kind of content writing you are looking for.

 Sure, your exceptional content writer needs to have command of the written word.
 They also need knowledge of your business and your customer, and some understanding of copywriting and ghostwriting principles.
 But you need to know what kinds of content writing they have experience writing.
 There’s all kinds of content.
 Not every content writer has written in every medium.